kalaspuff/stockholm/README.md

 # Type: An instance of CustomMoneyProtobufMessage populated with the properties of money
 ```

+*A simple, yet powerful way of coding with money.*

 ## Acknowledgements
 Built with inspiration from https://github.com/carlospalol/money and https://github.com/vimeo/py-money